Dear friends and customers,

 The "Prinsessan Birgitta" from 1974 needs a few additional parts for delivery.

-Recently, we have had Ri-0250 delivered the Polish Atlantic liner "Pilsudski" to our dealers.
+Most recently, Ri-0250, the Polish Atlantic liner "Pilsudski" delivered to our dealers.
 The ship was built in 1935 on the Italian Cantieri Riuniti dell 'Adriatico in Monfalcone.
-Of which we are currently producing the second edition, after which but then for the first time is over.
-Also we are currently producing other models of the "Victoria" from 1931 (recently published by us under the number Ri-0077) and soon go to the post-production of the "Sassnitz".
+We are currently producing the second edition of this, but then it will end.
+We also made reproductions of the models of the "Victoria" from 1931 (recently published by us under the number Ri-0077) as well as the Ri-0400 "Sassnitz" and the American Delta-Liner.